 Enabling competitor columns

-Competitor columns are available on productboard's Startup plan and can be enabled by a project administrator.
+Competitor columns are available on productboard's Team plan and can be enabled by a project administrator.

 Using competitor columns

 When scoring each feature along a competitor column you may need to consider a few different factors:

 - How important the need is that this feature addresses...
 (If your target users don't have a need for it, it doesn't matter if competitor X has it!
 It won't effectively help you compete with them.)